Luciano Serra, Pilot

 Luciano Serra, Pilot (Luciano Serra pilota) is a 1938 Italian war drama film directed by Goffredo Alessandrini and starring Amedeo Nazzari, Germana Paolieri and Roberto Villa.
 It was screened at the Venice Film Festival in August 1938, where it was awarded the Mussolini Cup for Best Italian Film.
-It was considered the defining film of Nazzari's career, establishing him as the leading male star in Italy.

 The film's assistant director Roberto Rossellini supervised the shooting of footage on location in North Africa.
 Rossellini made his own directorial debut three years later with The White Ship, and went on to become a leading Italian filmmaker.